patters-match/z88/readme.txt

     java -jar z88.jar

-Windows users may create an EXE program out of the z88.jar file (a Java JAR file wrapper).
+Windows users may create an EXE program (a Java JAR file wrapper).
 You need to install Launch4J (http://launch4j.sourceforge.net/), and edit your PATH environment variable to include the <launch4j install directory>.
-Once you have compiled the OZvm and produced a z88.jar file, change directory to

-    cd <z88 project>\tools\ozvm\launch4j
-    exewrapper.bat

-this will create an z88.exe file in the parent directory where the z88.jar file is located.
+The following script both compiles the Jar file and makes a z88.exe program:

+    makeexe.bat